shenryuken/laravel-datatables/README.md

 # Laravel DataTables

 A dynamic DataTables plugin for Laravel using Tailwind CSS and Alpine.js.
+This package provides an easy way to create responsive, searchable, and sortable tables in your Laravel application.

+## Features

+-   Easy integration with Laravel
+-   Responsive design using Tailwind CSS
+-   Dynamic data loading with Alpine.js
+-   Customizable columns and styling
+-   Pagination support

 ## Installation